 - Location 000H Location 000H is reserved for program initialization.
-After chip reset, the program always begins execution at this location. - Location 004H Location 004H is reserved for the external interrupt service program.
+After chip reset, the program always begins execution - Location 004H Location 004H is reserved for the external interrupt service program.
 If the INTO input pin is activated, and the interrupt is enabled, and the stack is not full, the